To make a Queen or King Crown, you will need:

 Whether you want to make a crown for a queen or a crown for a king, you need to print this sheet.
 Created to fit perfectly on an A4 page (of paper or thicker card paper designed for printers), you can cut out however many bands you need to fit around your child’s head.

 You may find one band attached to either side of a crown is adequate.
-Alternately, you could need to glue a few bands together to form a longer strip, wrapping it around your child’s head to get the correct fit then trimming any excess before gluing into a band.
+Alternatively, you could need to glue a few bands together to form a longer strip, wrapping it around your child’s head to get the correct fit then trimming any excess before gluing into a band.
 Then, you simply glue one of the crown fronts onto the band.